-An abundance estimate of 756 (CV=0.90) minke whales was derived from an aerial survey conducted in August 2002 which covered 7,465 km of trackline over waters from the 1000 m depth contour on the southern edge of Georges Bank to Maine (Table 1).
-The value of g(0) used for this estimation was derived from the pooled data of 2002, 2004 and 2006 aerial survey data.
+An abundance estimate of 756 (CV=0.90) minke whales was derived from an aerial survey conducted in August

+2002 which covered 7,465 km of trackline over waters from the 1000 m depth contour on the southern edge of Georges Bank to Maine (Table 1).
+The value of g(0) used for this estimation was derived from the pooled data of the 2002, 2004 and 2006 aerial surveys.

-An abundance estimate of 600 (CV=0.61) minke whales was obtained from a line-transect sighting survey conducted during 12 June to 4 August 2004 by a ship and plane that surveyed 6,180 km of trackline from the 100m depth contour on the southern Georges Bank to the lower Bay of Fundy.
-The Scotian shelf south of Nova Scotia was not surveyed.
-(Table 1; Palka 2006).
+An abundance estimate of 600 (CV=0.61) minke whales was obtained from a line-transect sighting survey conducted during 12 June to 4 August 2004 by a ship and plane that surveyed 6,180 km of trackline from the 100 m depth contour on the southern Georges Bank to the lower Bay of Fundy.
+The Scotian shelf south of Nova Scotia was not surveyed (Table 1; Palka 2006).
 Shipboard data were collected using the two independent team line transect method and analyzed using the modified direct duplicate method (Palka 1995) accounting for biases due to school size and other potential covariates, reactive movements (Palka and Hammond 2001), and g(0), the probability of detecting a group on the track line.
 Aerial data were collected using the Hiby circle-back line transect method (Hiby 1999) and analyzed accounting for g(0) and biases due to school size and other potential covariates (Palka 2005).
+The value of g(0) used for this estimation was derived from the pooled data of the 2002, 2004 and 2006 aerial surveys.

 An abundance estimate of 3,312 (CV=0.74) minke whales was generated from an aerial survey conducted in August 2006 which surveyed 10,676 km of trackline in the region from the 2000 m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the entrance of the Gulf of St. Lawrence.
 (Table 1; Palka pers. comm.).
+The value of g(0) used for this estimation was derived from the pooled data of the 2002, 2004 and 2006 aerial surveys.